New MacBook Air

 Ports and Webcam

-The rumored ports include two Thunderbolt 4 ports, a MagSafe connector, and a headphone jack.
-That would be an upgrade from the two existing Thunderbolt 3 ports and headphone jack used today.
+The new MacBook Air ports include two Thunderbolt ports, a MagSafe connector, and a headphone jack.
+These will likely be the same ports used in the larger 15-inch model.

 New MacBook Air Price and Release Date